CodeDuet/codeduet-ai-agent/README.md

 More info at: [https://codeduet.com/](https://codeduet.com/)

 ## Mission Statement
 The goal of CodeDuet is to allow people to learn more about AI development and create affordable, awesome + exciting products without AI platform lock-in.
 The vision is for all users to control and switch LLM models as needed based on cost, quality, and personal preference.
-Privacy is also part of the mission - users can develop products using local LLMs instead of API endpoints or online services.
+Privacy is also part of the mission - users can develop products using local LLMs instead of solely paid API endpoints (ChatGPT/Claude/Gemini, etc) or online platforms (Bolt, Replit, v0, Lovable, etc.).

 ## 🚀 Features